-Welcome to Handbell Ringers of Great Britain HRGB is a Registered Charity No: 298945 (England) SCO38918 (Scotland)
+Welcome to Handbell Ringers of Great Britain HRGB is a Registered Charity No: 298945 (England and Wales) SCO38918 (Scotland)

 The aim of the Society, which was formed in 1967, is "To advance, provide and encourage for the public benefit the art of handbell tune ringing in all its forms"

 Handbells are one of the world's oldest instruments yet the handbells used today are sophisticated precision instruments which produce a beautifully rich sound.
-And handbells are very much a visual instrument too as audiences enjoy the synchronised movement of the shining handbells.
+They are very much a visual instrument too as audiences enjoy the synchronised movement of the shining handbells.